 – I had a wonderful, healthy pregnancy!
 I was horribly nauseated the first trimester but no other problems.
 I had a planned repeat c-section at 38 weeks 2 days because both of my boys were transverse and comfy.
 They were 6 pounds 10 oz and 7 pounds even.

 – My twin pregnancy was miserable.
 I was sick for the first half and in pain for the second half.
-Labor and delivery, however, was perfect.
+Labor and delivery, however, were perfect.
 Only 6 hours total and the first 3 were at home.
 They were born vaginally just how I’d imagined.
-They were 25 minutes apart and perfectly health.
+They were 25 minutes apart and perfectly healthy.

 – My pregnancy was scary.
 Mono-Mono twins.
 I went inpatient at 26 weeks, lots of monitoring, knots in the cords, a few scares, lots of time away from my other kids and family, finances were tight.
 I delivered at 34 weeks via c-section because I started contracting a day before my scheduled c-section.
 Babies spent 17 days in NICU.
 Recovery was tough.
 Now they are home, 6 weeks old, doing great, and the entire emotional journey was so beyond worth it to have these beautiful girls!

 – My pregnancy was great, I just felt tired a lot.
 The birth went well, I got to deliver both vaginally and with little medication.
 Three weeks after having the babies is when things went bad.
 I ended up back in the hospital with an infection in my uterus and other complications.
-Thankfully after a week stay in the hospital everything was ok.
+Thankfully after a week’s stay in the hospital, everything was ok.